oden-lang/oden-lang.github.io/user-guide/language-reference/forms.md

 1 == 2
 1 != 2
 "Foo" ++ "Bar"
-not(false) && (true || (1 == 2))
+!x && (true || (1 == 2))
 {% endhighlight %}

-*Currently it is not possible to use these operator functions as first-class values, passing them to functions or using them in a let, e.g. `map + numbers`.
+*Currently it is not possible to use these operators as first-class values, passing them to functions or using them in a let, e.g. `map + numbers`.
 One could however wrap them in a standard function and pass that to a higher-order function.*

 ## Functions